awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 1. The program's window can be enlarged by clicking and dragging its edges, just as with any regular window.
 However, it cannot be made smaller.

-1. A lightend or greyed-out button indicates its function is temporarily blocked because the tool knows that pressing this button will produce no effect in the current context.
+1. A lightened or greyed-out button indicates its function is temporarily blocked because the tool knows that pressing this button will produce no effect in the current context.